hsf-training/hsf-training-singularity-webpage/_episodes/04-building-containers.md

   ~~~
   {: .source}

     In the above script, the first line - `BootStrap: docker` indicates that singularity will use docker to create the base OS to start the image.
-The `From: ubuntu:20.04` is feeded to singularity to start from a specific image/OS.
+The `From: ubuntu:20.04` is given to singularity to start from a specific image/OS.
 Any content within the  `%runscript` will be written to file that is executed when one runs the singularity image.
 The `echo "Hello World"` command will print the `Hello World` on the terminal.

 - Step 3: Build the image